shinezyy/ArchShineZ/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in techniques and researches about CPU ILP enhancement
+I am interested in LLM inference and CPU micro-architecture.

+For LLM inference, I am working on
+- Next generation LLM inference chip
+- Speculative decoding

+In Oct.
+2024, we initiate a new project on LLM inference in Beijing Institute of Open Source Chip (BOSC).
+We will build RISC-V cores equipped RISC-V matrix extensions and high-bandwidth network-on-chip (NoC) to support LLM inference.
+**I'm looking to collaborate on LLM-DSA projects with guys with strong expertise in CPU/accelerator design, software-hardware co-design, and algorithm-hardware co-design.
+To join us, please e-mail me**: archshinez AT outlook DOT com or shinezyy AT qq DOT com.

+For CPU performance, I am experienced in
 - Prefetchers
-- Scalable cores
+- Workload characterization
+- Performance counter architecture
-- Performance evaluation and bottleneck analysis
+- Performance evaluation framework

-I have collaborated with my team to develop the micro-architecture simulator for the Xiangshan processor.
+During 2022-2024, I led the performance analysis and modeling team of Xiangshan processor in Beijing Institute of Open Source Chip (BOSC).
-I played a significant role in the design of the 3rd generation architecture of the Xiangshan processor, achieving a SPECint2k6 score of 15/GHz on both C++ simulator and RTL.
+Our team played a significant role in the design of 3rd generation architecture of the Xiangshan processor, achieving a SPECint2k6 score of 15/GHz on both C++ simulator and RTL.
+I will continue maintaining the micro-architecture simulator for Xiangshan and contribute to the open-source community when leading the LLM inference project in BOSC.

-My hobbies include playing table tennis, evaluating Android open source ROMs, and reading papers on health and biology.
+My hobbies include playing badmiton, investment, and reading papers on health and biology.
 I obtained my Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences, and B.Sc. degree from Nanjing University.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV-En-latex.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/CV-Chn.pdf" "newtab" >}}简历{{< /staticref >}}. -->